 Driving with bored and unhappy children in the car can make it harder for you to concentrate and drive safely.
 The following tips might help:

-- Make sure your child can see you by placing the car seat where you can see each other, if possible.
+- Position your child’s car seat so that you and your child you can see each other, if possible.
 If your child can see your face, she’s less likely to get bored or feel lonely.
 The best place for the car seat is in the middle of the back seat.

 Praise your child for good car behaviour, such as not wriggling out of seatbelts or harnesses, not distracting the driver and not playing with the locks.
 Mention your child’s good behaviour several times during the journey.
 For example, ‘I like driving the car when you keep your seatbelt on – that’s great behaviour’.